SerVB/hyperskill-projects/flashcards/flashcards.md

 blue
 Wrong answer (the correct one is "black").
 ```
+Here every second line is inputted by the user.

 #### How to submit?
 Fork the repo TBD.
 Starting from this stage, you should send a pull request after a stage.